vijayraavi/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 1. Using the "Finished Solution", located in the **resources/code/FinishedPictureBot-Part0** folder, start from the [2_Azure_Search](./2_Azure_Search.md) lab.
 1. Also execute the [LUIS](./3_LUIS.md) lab.

-**Stay tuned for further updates.
-Every collaboration is welcome.**

 ## Important Note - April 2019 - Workaround Instructions - End

 ## Building a Bot